iifl-logo

 (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
 Accordingly, clause 3(xvi) (c) of the Order is not applicable.

-xix.
+(d) According to the information and explanations provided to us during the course of audit, the Group does not have any CIC.
+Accordingly, the requirements of clause 3(xvi) (d) are not applicable. xvii.
+The Company has not incurred any cash losses in the current and in the immediately preceding financial year. xviii.
+There has been no resignation of the statutory auditors during the year.
+Accordingly, clause 3(xviii) of the Order is not applicable. xix.
 On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.

 Also refer to the Other Information paragraph of our main audit report which explains that the other information comprising the information included in Companys annual report is expected to be made available to us after the date of this auditors report. xx.
-In our opinion and according to the information and explanations given to us, there is no unspent amount under sub-section (5) of Section 135 of the Act pursuant to any project other than ongoing projects.
-Accordingly, clause 3(xx)(a) of the Order is not applicable.
-The Company has complied the provisions under section 135 of the Act.
-Hence there are no unspent amount to a Fund specified in Schedule VII to the Act.
+In our opinion and according to the information and explanations given to us, the provisions of Section 135 of the Companies Act, 2013 relating to Corporate Social Responsibility are not applicable to the company for the financial year under review.
+Accordingly, reporting under Clause

 Annexure - B to the Auditors Report